Restoration of Rights, Pardon, Expungement & Sealing

 That said, there are substantial employment benefits for individuals in having a conviction set aside.
 See Cal.
-Labor Code § 432.7(a); Part III infra.
-Effective January 1, 2018, it will be an “unlawful employment practice,” enforceable by the California Fair Employment and Housing Commission, it is unlawful for a public or private employer to inquire into or seek information about a conviction that has been set-aside and dismissed pursuant to this authority.
+Labor Code § 432.7(a), discussed in Part III infra.
+Effective January 1, 2018, it will be an “unlawful employment practice,” enforceable by the California Fair Employment and Housing Commission, for a public or private employer to inquire into or seek information about a conviction that has been set-aside and dismissed pursuant to this authority.
 See Cal.
 Gov’t Code § 12952 (added by AB-1008 (2017)); see also Cal.
 Code Regs. tit.
 2 § 11017(d)(1).
 State business and occupational licensing boards may not deny an applicant solely on the basis of a conviction that was set-aside and dismissed.
 Cal.
 Bus. & Prof. Code § 480(c).